Museums of the College of Arts and Sciences

 One of the nation’s finest anthropology museums, the Maxwell Museum of Anthropology offers exhibits and programs relating to cultures around the world, with a special emphasis on the cultural heritage of the Southwest.

 The Maxwell Museum is located in the Anthropology Building (#11).
-Open Tuesday-Saturday: 10am-4pm (reserved parking to west of building) Must obtain permit
+Open Tuesday-Saturday: 10 am - 4 pm (reserved parking to west of building) Must obtain permit

 Meteorite Museum and Collection